yoctoproject/vscode-bitbake/client/README.md

 *This functionnality requires to [provide the BitBake's folder](#set-bitbakes-path)*

 Place your cursor over a variable.
 If it is a BitBake defined variable, then its definition from the documentation will be displayed.

+### Bitbake commands

+The extension provides commands and shortcuts to run bitbake tasks.
+These commands are available in the command palette (CTRL+SHIFT+P) and in the editor's context menu.
+Before using these commands, you must provide the following settings:
+- Build folder
+- Path to an environment script to configure the BitBake project (optional) See the section on [setting up the extension](#setup-the-extension) for more information.